7 Best Home Warranty Companies in Arizona 2025

 What Are First American’s Prices?

-While we didn’t choose them as our most affordable company, First American’s Starter Plan is extremely affordable, with costs as low as $36 per month.
+While we didn’t choose them as our most affordable company, First American’s Starter Plan is highly affordable, with costs as low as $36 per month.

 Pricing of First American's Plans